cmdruid/workshops/taproot-workshop/slides.md

 ---

-# Using MAST to prove data
+# Using MAST to prove Data

+* Basic Trees.

-* Sparse Merkle Trees
+* Sparse Merkle Trees.

-* Merkle Sum Trees
+* Merkle Sum Trees.

-* Taproot Assets

 <!--

+With a baasic tree, you can prove the inclusiion of a leaf within the tree.
+You can also imply depth based on the size of the merkle proof.

 A Sparse (meaning ‘thinly scattered’) Merkle tree is a data structure in which it can be proven that specific data doesn't exist within a merkle tree.
 An SMT is an authenticated key-value store, meaning that the key, or location, of a leaf and the content of the leaf are bound to each other.